carlosp420/nymphalidae_diversification/MS.md

 trees are provided in supp. mat.
 11).
-In order to obtain the diversification shifts that were estimated in most of the 1000 trees, we plotted the diversification shifts versus number of trees containing that particular diversification shift (Figure 3, supp. mat.
+In order to obtain the diversification shifts that were estimated in most of the 1000 trees, we plotted the diversification shifts versus number of trees containing that particular diversification shift (Fig. 3, supp. mat.
 12--13) as estimated by MEDUSA.
 There were three diversification shifts found in more than 95% of the trees: (i) diversification rate increase in the genus *Charaxes*;
-(ii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina, and (iii) slowed diversification in part of Danaini (Figure 3).
+(ii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina, and (iii) slowed diversification in part of Danaini (Fig. 3).

 We obtained mean and standard deviation statistics for the diversification values found on the shifts on the 1000 trees (supp. mat.
 11), and found that